ddcmendoza/Banking_App/README.md

 * Minor page responsiveness update for user.html
 * Added Clear local storage button, and a dedicated dev bar in index.html
 * Added comments on transaction.js
+* Added To-do for transaction.js for history feature
+* Edit create.js and view.js to accommodate for history feature